IBM-Cloud/docs-services/services/Skyhook-Location/index.md

 ## Before you begin

-To start using Skyhook Precision Location, you must first sign up for an account.
+To start using Skyhook Precision Location, you must first sign up for an account and obtain an API key.
 Click [website](https://my.skyhookwireless.com){:new_window} to get started!

+1. Create a new account [here](http://my.skyhookwireless.com)
+2) Once registration is completed, you will be shown steps to create your first project from your account dashboard.
+3) Hovering over the “Start a New Project” card, select “Precision Location” as the project type.
+4) Name your project whatever you like.
+For API testing, you can select either Linux or Android as your platform of choice when prompted on the interface.
+5) Once your project is created, your API key will be displayed in the top right hand side of your project dashboard.

 ## Getting Started